mvysny/dynatest/README.md

 Traditional JUnit/TestNG approach is to have a bunch of test classes with `@Test`-annotated methods.
 That's not bad per se, but it would seem as if the ultimate JUnit's goal was that the test collection must be *pre-known* - computable by static-analyzing class files alone, without running any test generator code whatsoever.
-With such approach, the possibilities to create tests dynamically are severely limited.
-However, I believe this requirement is not only useless, it also reduces the possibilities of how to structure test code and promotes bad practices:
+With such approach, the possibilities to create tests dynamically (e.g. creating a reusable test suite) are severely limited.
+I believe this requirement is not only useless in modern programming, it also *reduces the possibilities* of how to structure test code and *promotes bad practices*:

 * You simply can't create a parametrized test suite class as a component, instantiating and registering it dynamically as required